martijnvanattekum/cleanse/README.md

   - `+` adds values from the assays in 2 se's
   - `/` divides values from the assays in 2 se's
   - `*` multiplies values from the assays in 2 se's
+  - `round` rounds the assay values of a se

 ## Supported write functions